 - Panel Manager (up to 10): You are passionate about the industry and excited to network to bring in the most innovative and inspiring panelists within the field.
 Past panel topics are below (typically connected to the overarching theme of the festival); however, we enthusiastically encourage you to come up with new panel topics that potentially cross disciplines!

 - Virtual Reality

-- Logistics Chair: You will be the Co-Directors' third wheel, turning ideation into action.
-You have a passion for planning, always see the big picture, and want to secure all the details for this three day event at the MIT Media Lab.
+- Production Chair: You will be the Co-Directors' third wheel, overseeing the production team and turning ideation into action.
+You have a passion for planning, always see the big picture, and want to secure a cohesive experience for this multi-day festival.

-- Logistics Lead: You will work closely with the Logistics Chair and are willing to hustle to secure brand partnerships so all attendees are well fed and well taken care of throughout the weekend.
+- Logistics Manager: You will work closely with the Production Chair and are willing to hustle to secure brand partnerships so all attendees are well fed and well taken care of throughout the weekend.

-- Volunteer Chair: You are a people person thrilled about meeting everyone interested in the creative arts.
-You will recruit and coordinate the volunteer team during the festival weekend, handle shift schedules, and help keep everyone happy and motivated!
+- Volunteer Manager: You are a people person thrilled about meeting everyone interested in the creative arts.
+You will recruit and coordinate a volunteer team from all across the Boston area during the festival weekend, handle shift schedules, and help keep everyone happy and motivated!

-- Production Lead: Ideally you have a theater or performance art background and would be confident in coordinating A/V and lighting for the various panels and events.
+- Stage Manager: Ideally you have a theater or performance art background and would be confident in coordinating A/V and lighting for the various, performances, panels, and events.